apenella/go-ansible/README.md

 #### AnsiblePlaybookOptions struct

 With `AnsiblePlaybookOptions` struct, you can define parameters described in Ansible's manual page's `Options` section.

-Additionally, users can set privilege escalation options or connection options to the [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct).
-These options are defined in the `github.com/apenella/go-ansible/pkg/options` package.
-Refer to the [options](#options-package) section for further details.
+It also allows you to define the connection options and privilege escalation options.

 ### Vault package